urcomputeringpal/workflow-run-history/README.md

 # workflow-run-history

-Adds a Markdown Step Summary explaining the historical performance and success of a workflow.
+Adds a Markdown Step Summary explaining the historical performance and success rate of a workflow over the previous month.

+### Not yet implemented

+-   Compare performance / success rate against default branch
+-   Custom date rages

 ## Example